The Best Black-Owned Fashion Brands And Businesses To Support

 Mowalola

 Captivating front-row luminaries Skepta and Kim Jones with her debut of sex-charged, gender-fluid designs, Mowalola swiftly made her mark on the British fashion scene.
 Given her heritage as the child of two Nigerian designers, Mowalola’s ascent seemed almost predestined.
-The eponymous brand, born in 2018, is recognized for its adept use of diverse textiles and slogans to craft non-traditional silhouettes that draw inspiration from the vibrant youth cultures of Nigeria and London.
+The eponymous brand, born in 2018, is recognised for its adept use of diverse textiles and slogans to craft non-traditional silhouettes that draw inspiration from the vibrant youth cultures of Nigeria and London.

 Kwame Adusei